BitBalloon/middleman-homepage/source/blog/2014-10-03-five-reasons-you-want-https-for-your-static-site.md

 They're not the first, and they won't be the last, to tamper with traffic over public networks.
 As a website owner, having other companies inject ads into your site is a disaster.
 Ads on a company site makes you seem cheap and can seriously hurt the first impression you make on your users.

-HTTPS means all the traffic between your site and your users is sent over an encrypted connection, and no-one can tamper with the source of your site.
+HTTPS means all the traffic between your site and your users is sent over an encrypted connection, and no-one can tamper with the source code of your site.
 So by enabling HTTPS you're getting a guarantee that what your users see is really what you intended.

 ## 4. Protect your users